The Making of SoundRacer

 Kenneth Palmestål, with a long time interest in car racing and a professional background in computers, electronics and innovation, investigated ways to regain that exciting experience without interfering with those requirements.
 He finally came up with the idea to combine a Car FM Transmitter for MP3 players with an electronic chip that could detect the engine speed and produce a convincing, racing tuned, engine sound to be reproduced in the car audio system.

-It took a team of sound engineers, software consultants and Palmestål several months of development, testing and adjustments to reach the goals for function and sound quality that was set for the project.
+It took a team of consultants and Kenneth Palmestål several months of development, testing and adjustments to reach the goals for function, design and sound quality that was set for the project.

-Sound Designer Greg Hill, Soundwave Concepts, provides the genuine engine sounds.
+Sound Designer Greg Hill, Soundwave Concepts, provides the professionally recorded genuine engine sounds.